whoisgregg/wood-badge-game-show/README.md

 A simple HTML version of the Wood Badge game show.

 # Usage
-This is meant to be run in a full-window browser.
-To start a new game, clear the browser history.
+To start a new game, open the "round-one.html" file in a browser that supports full-screen mode.
 As you play, your browsers history is used to "hide" the questions that have already been answered.
+To reset the game, clear your browser history.

 Score keeping can be done via traditional flip chart or by using a digital method.